Is sustainability taking a back seat?

 By Duncan Smith

 People are worried about inflation and the cost of living.
-The Trussell trust reported that, in the past year (up to March 2023) the number of people in the UK using a food bank for the 1st time was 760,000.
-That’s nearly 3 million emergency food parcels and an increase in use of 37%.
-Those stats are genuinely scary.
-The increases in fuel, rent and mortgage costs have put an unprecedented stress on household budgets so we need to make compromises and environmental sustainability is on the compromised list.
+The Trussell trust reported that between April 2023 and March 2024, approximately 655,000 individuals in the UK used a food bank for the first time During the same period, food banks in the Trussell Trust network distributed over 3.1 million emergency food parcels.
+This marks a 4% increase compared to the previous year and a 94% increase over the past five years.
+Those stats are genuinely scary, underscoring the challenges many individuals and families face in meeting basic nutritional needs.
+The increases in fuel and housing costs have put an unprecedented stress on household budgets so we need to make compromises and environmental sustainability is on this list.

-Eighty years ago, American Psychologist Abraham Maslow came up with a hierarchy of needs which is usually shown as a pyramid.
-From the bottom of the hierarchy upwards, the needs are physiological (food and clothing), safety (job security), love and belonging needs (friendship), esteem, and self-actualization.
+This trend aligns with Maslow’s hierarchy of needs, where immediate economic concerns can overshadow higher-order aspirations like environmental sustainability.
+In the 1940’s, American Psychologist Abraham Maslow came up with a hierarchy of needs which is usually shown as a pyramid.
+From the bottom of the hierarchy upwards, the needs are physiological (food and clothing), safety (job security), love and belonging needs (friendship), esteem, and self-actualisation.

 A chart showing Maslow's hierarchy of needs

 People need to be satisfied by the needs lower down the pyramid before they can attend to higher needs so if we can’t feed ourselves or pay the bills, most people are far less likely to attend to the often costly goals of a sustainable lifestyle.
 There are numerous surveys showing that most Brits say that they are willing to pay more for sustainable products but in practice, most people won’t pay much more.
-Deloitte recently reported that the squeeze on household finances has led to a 15% reduction in people who purchase sustainable products (Down to 46% in April 2023) and Kantar found that the top barrier to sustainable choices is cost with 61% globally citing this.
+Deloitte recently reported that the squeeze on household finances has led to a 15% reduction in people who purchase sustainable products (Down to 46% in April 2024) and the proportion of consumers citing cost as a barrier to adopting sustainable actions rose to 61%, up from 52% in 2024.

 At Mindlab, we have conducted numerous studies delving into sustainable behaviours and what they have all shown is that most people believe that it is the responsibility of the government, brands and corporates to lead the way and make sizable changes that matter.